 - 1/3 cup pumpkin purée

 - 1 tsp titanium dioxide

 2020 update: Given the irritation potential for the essential oil blend, I’d recommend using a pumpkin spice fragrance oil rather than the essential oil blend.
 Please refer to supplier documentation for maximum usage rates for the particular fragrance oil you’re using when used in soap/rinse-off products.

 Use SoapCalc to calculate your final amounts of oils, lye, and water based on the size of batch you want to make.

 Follow my standard soap making instructions.
-Once you reach a thick trace add the essential oils, clay, and kaolin clay.
+Once you reach a thick trace add the essential oils, clay, and white kaolin clay (USA / Canada).
 Thoroughly blend with your immersion blender, and then divide the soap between two bowls, putting about 2/3 in one bowl (that’ll be the pumpkin part) and 1/3 (the future whipped cream part).

 Stir the pumpkin purée, vanilla flecks, buriti oil, and ground cinnamon into the 2/3 portion, and blend the titanium dioxide into the other.
 Ensure you still have a nice, thick trace for each part as you need to dollop the whipped cream part on top of the pumpkin part, so you’ll need some structural integrity there.

 Scrape the pumpkin part into the bottom of your mould, smoothing the top down and tapping the mould on the counter to knock out any air bubbles.